 A diver on a diving board is undergoing SHM.
 Her mass is 55.0 kg and the period of her motion is 0.800 s.
-The next diver is a male whose period of simple harmonic oscillation is 1.05 s.
-What is his mass if the mass of the board is negligible?
+The next diver's period of simple harmonic oscillation is 1.05 s.
+What is the second diver's mass if the mass of the board is negligible?

 Suppose a diving board with no one on it bounces up and down in a SHM with a frequency of 4.00 Hz.
 The board has an effective mass of 10.0 kg.
 What is the frequency of the SHM of a 75.0-kg diver on the board?